prep-gh/flowcrypt-docs/_pages/help/contact.md

 Our support can be reached at `human@flowcrypt.com`.

-You can also participate in development of our product, report bugs or make suggestions at the [FlowCrypt GitHub Page](https://github.com/FlowCrypt).
+You can also participate in development of our product, report bugs or make suggestions at the [FlowCrypt GitHub Page&nbsp;<i class='fa fa-external-link'></i>](https://github.com/FlowCrypt).

 ## Media inquiries

-Vector graphic of our logo: [download logo](https://flowcrypt.com/assets/imgs/svgs/flowcrypt-logo.svg)
+Vector graphic of our logo: [download logo&nbsp;<i class='fa fa-external-link'></i>](https://flowcrypt.com/assets/imgs/svgs/flowcrypt-logo.svg)

 Please write `human@flowcrypt.com` if you would like questions answered for your article.